MarcialRosales/concourse-workshop/README.md

 fly -t local login -c http://myconcourse.com -n ourteam -u myuser -p mypassword
 ```

-> During the login process, the *fly* command may inform us that we need to upgrade it because our client does not have the server's version.
+> During the login process, the *fly* command may inform us that we need to upgrade it because our client does not match the server's version.
 Should that happened we only need to invoke the command: `fly -t mytarget sync`.

 > **fly** save your target in ~/.flyrc

-## Best practices:
-+ custom images over public generic ones
-+ use versioned image to aim for consistent pipelines .. no surprises if someone put a new version of a docker image which does not work
-+ externalize tasks from pipeline into github : yaml file + script file
-+ use resource mapping names to keep scripts independent from where they are used or invoked, i..e the pipelines .